 - Trade name registration

-Not surprisingly, documents and regulations can differ from bank to bank so don’t be alarmed if a bank requests further verification of the documents you provide.
-They do this to ensure the documents are authentic and to make sure you’re opening a business bank account for the right reasons.
+Not surprisingly, documents and regulations can differ from bank to bank so don’t be alarmed if a financial institution requests further verification of the documents you provide.
+They do this to ensure the documents are authentic and to make sure you’re opening a business account for the right reasons.

 In addition, it’s important to note that your business will also need to meet requirements set out in Canada’s Access to Basic Banking Services Regulations under the Bank Act.

-While some banks require you to present these documents in person, others may allow you to complete the opening process remotely.
-However, this may come with greater challenges in itself as the bank typically requires additional proof of identification and it may also result in account restrictions.
-We’re not saying opening a business bank account remotely in Canada as a non-resident can’t be done, we’re saying more challenges may present themselves if you’re not prepared.
+While some financial institutions require you to present these documents in person, others may allow you to complete the opening process remotely.
+However, this may come with greater challenges in itself as the financial institution typically requires additional proof of identification and it may also result in account restrictions.
+We’re not saying opening a business account remotely in Canada as a non-resident can’t be done, we’re saying more challenges may present themselves if you’re not prepared.

-Bottom Line: With the right information and knowing which banks best suit your business needs, opening a business bank account in Canada as a non-resident can be done without too much trouble.
+Bottom Line: With the right information and knowing which financial institutions best suit your business needs, opening a business account in Canada as a non-resident can be done without too much trouble.